awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.md

-# Using Amazon RDS Performance Insights<a name="USER_PerfInsights"></a>
+# Using Performance Insights on Amazon Aurora<a name="USER_PerfInsights"></a>

-Performance Insights expands on existing Amazon RDS monitoring features to illustrate your database's performance and help you analyze any issues that affect it\.
+Performance Insights expands on existing Amazon Aurora monitoring features to illustrate your database's performance and help you analyze any issues that affect it\.
 With the Performance Insights dashboard, you can visualize the database load and filter the load by waits, SQL statements, hosts, or users\.

 **Topics**
 + [Overview of Performance Insights](USER_PerfInsights.Overview.md)